bewest/dunder-streams/README.md

 Use `checker(data) -> true/false` to determine whether or not there is an error.
-When `loose` is set to true, the data will be dropped, when `loose` is set to falsey, the returned error will be injected into the stream.
+When `loose` is set to true, the data will be dropped, when `loose` is set to falsey, the returned error emitted on the stream as an error.

 #### `dunder (op, args) -> stream`